ChrisXHLeung/instuction/frontendSecurity.md

 +-------------------+
 ```

-📌 *This architecture forms a protective barrier where exploit-oriented traffic is discarded at the perimeter, thus shielding the underlying application from risks that would otherwise bypass inexperienced code validation.*
+📌 *This architecture creates a protective barrier, discarding exploit-oriented traffic at the perimeter and shielding the application from risks that could bypass inexperienced code validation.*

-However—and this point is often missed—**Layer 1 protects against malicious traffic patterns, not malicious users.** This means that even with a perfect WAF, if your identity layer relies on weak password-based authentication, you remain exposed to phishing, credential stuffing, and database compromise.
+However, **Layer 1 defends against malicious traffic patterns, not malicious users.** Even with a robust WAF, weak password-based authentication leaves SMEs vulnerable to phishing, credential stuffing, and database compromises.

 ---

 ## Layer 2: Identity Defense with Keychron Token-Based Authentication

-Once malicious requests are filtered, the next determinant of trust is whether the *human* or *application* making the request truly belongs to your system and deserves access.
-Historically, this problem has been answered with **passwords**, a method that has profound weaknesses: passwords can be guessed, reused, phished, purchased from data dumps, or brute-forced; password databases represent a centralized liability; and scaling password validation across microservices and APIs introduces latency and user friction.
+After filtering malicious requests, SMEs must verify whether the *human* or *application* making the request belongs to the system and deserves access.
+Historically, passwords have addressed this, but they carry significant weaknesses: attackers can guess, reuse, phish, purchase from data dumps, or brute-force passwords; password databases create a centralized liability; and scaling password validation across microservices and APIs increases latency and user friction.

-**Keychron addresses this identity vulnerability directly** by shifting authentication away from a password-centric model toward a **token-based system**.
-In this architecture, a password (or SSO credential, or MFA challenge) is verified only once.
-Following this initial handshake, **Keychron issues a signed JSON Web Token (JWT)** that encodes essential claims such as the user’s identity, role, and token expiry.
+**Keychron directly tackles this identity vulnerability** by shifting from a password-centric model to a **token-based system**.
+In this approach, the system verifies a password (or SSO credential, or MFA challenge) only once.
+After this initial handshake, **Keychron generates a signed JSON Web Token (JWT)** that encodes critical claims like user identity, role, and token expiry.

-From this moment onward, the password disappears from the communication process.
-Each subsequent request from the client to the application presents only the token.
-The application, upon receiving the token, validates its signature cryptographically, typically using well-established algorithms such as RS256 or HS256.
-Because this validation is stateless, no database lookup is required, and the process scales horizontally with minimal latency.
+From then on, the client uses the token instead of a password for each request.
+The application validates the token’s signature cryptographically, typically using algorithms like RS256 or HS256.
+Since this validation is stateless, it requires no database lookup, enabling horizontal scaling with minimal latency.

-The critical advantages are clear:
+The benefits are clear:
-- Compromised databases no longer automatically leak active passwords.
+- Compromised databases no longer expose active passwords.
-- Token theft, though possible, is heavily mitigated by short expiration windows and the ability to revoke compromised tokens dynamically.
+- Short expiration windows and dynamic revocation limit the impact of token theft.
-- Integration with **SSO, API-first architectures, and MFA workflows** becomes straightforward, since tokens can be embedded in flexible identity federations.
+- Tokens integrate seamlessly with **SSO, API-first architectures, and MFA workflows**, supporting flexible identity federations.

 ### Password vs Token Authentication